-All students in grades 6-12 (and Algebra 1 students) will be required to take semester exams in every applicable subject.
+All students in grades 6-12 will be required to take semester exams in every applicable subject.
 Exams will be given on the assigned date and time listed on the exam schedule.

 Any student not able to be present when the exam is scheduled will make arrangements with the principal to schedule a retest date.
 No exams will be given early.